A class of multilinear bounded oscillation operators on measure spaces and applications

-whenever $0<\lambda<1/m$.
-This inequality encodes a common property for operators in \cite{CXY, ChXY, LS, SXY, SiXY, XPY, XY}.
-Beyond that, Lerner \cite{Ler10} introduced the method of local mean oscillation to refine estimates as \eqref{MTM}, where the local mean oscillation of $f$ on $Q$ is defined by
+where $\mathcal{M}$ is the multilinear Hardy-Littlewood maximal operator.
+This inequality encodes a common property for operators in \cite{CXY, ChXY, LiS, SXY, SiXY, XPY, XY}.
+Beyond that, Lerner \cite{Ler10} introduced the method of local mean oscillation to refine estimates as \eqref{MTM}, where the local mean oscillation of $f$ on a cube $Q$ is defined by

 Lerner's formula may be thought of as a variation of the Calder\'{o}n-Zygmund decomposition of $f-m_f(Q_0)$, replacing the mean by the median.
 But unlike the Calder\'{o}n-Zygmund decomposition done at one scale, one has to estimate the local mean oscillation of $f$ at all scales.
 What's more, carrying out this approach requires the good dyadic structure of underlying spaces.
 See \cite{BH, CMP12, DLP, Ler10, Ler11, LN} for applications of local mean oscillation.
 Along this direction, the authors in \cite{LO} considered the oscillation of an operator $T$